Reneta D. Lansiquot

 Lansiquot, R. D. (2010).
 Interactive iconography: Using visual scope to promote writing and revision.
 Journal of Interactive Learning Research, 21(3), 367-381.

 Lansiquot, R. D. (2009).
 Advanced technical writing: Blending virtual communities.
 [Special issue on blended learning].
 The Journal of the Research Center for Educational Technology, 5(1), 57-63.

 Goldman, R., Dong, C., & Lansiquot, R. (2009).
 Software design for video research in the learning sciences and CSCL: Two studies use the perspectivity framework and Orion™.
-Proceedings of the International Conference on Computer-Supported Collaborative Learning: Vol. 2 (pp. 132-134).
+In Proceedings of the International Conference on Computer-Supported Collaborative Learning, Vol. 2 (pp. 132-134).
 New York: ACM.